iblake/clickops-terraform-az-modules-orchestrator/examples/basic/README.md

 ## Common Issues and Solutions

-1. **SSH Key Format**:
-   - Ensure the SSH key starts with "ssh-rsa"
-   - Key should be a single line without line breaks
+1. **Authentication Errors**:
+   - Ensure credentials are correct in credentials.auto.tfvars.json
+   - Verify Service Principal has sufficient permissions
+   - Check subscription is active and accessible

 2. **Resource Group Location**:
    - Default is "eastus" for Free Tier compatibility